-Beginning in 2020, Everbridge has undertaken an ongoing and year-round stockholder engagement initiative at the request of our Board of Directors and our Nominating and Corporate Governance and Compensation Committees.
-The outreach is led by our investor engagement team, which includes Joshua Young, Vice President of Investor Relations, and Elliot Mark, Senior Vice President and General Counsel.
+Beginning in 2020 and continuing to the present, Everbridge has undertaken an ongoing and year-round stockholder engagement initiative at the request of our Board and our Nominating and Corporate Governance and Compensation Committees.
 In the fall and winter of 2020, we reached out to stockholders representing approximately 80% of our outstanding shares and held virtual meetings or calls with stockholders who owned approximately 50% of our outstanding shares (and in some instances we met with a stockholder more than once).
-A key objective of our 2020 investor outreach was to listen to our stockholders and better understand their perspectives on our executive compensation program and any concerns that motivated the lack of approval for our 2020 "say-on-pay" vote.
-Feedback from these stockholder engagements was informative for the Compensation Committee's thinking when evaluating our current compensation program and when considering potential modifications to the program.
+Communications with a large number of those stockholders continued in 2021.
+In early 2022, we again reached out to stockholders representing approximately 50% of our outstanding shares and held virtual meetings or calls with stockholders who owned approximately 22% of our outstanding shares.
+The key objective for this investor outreach is to ascertain feedback from our stockholders and solicit their perspectives on our executive compensation program, our corporate governance practices, and our ESG initiatives.
+Feedback from these stockholder engagements is then shared with our full Board, where it is used to help inform potential modifications to our practices.
+We greatly value the dialogue that we have with our stockholders, and we look forward to continuing to benefit from significant and consistent engagement with our stockholders in future years.